mdklatt/serial-python/doc/tutorial.md

 ## Default Values ##

-During input all fields in a record are assigned a value.
-If a field is blank it is given the default value assigned to that field (`None` by default).
+For every input record a Reader will assign a value to each defined field.
+If a field value is blank it is assigned the default value for that field (`None` by default).

     array_fields = (
         FloatField("value", (0, 8)),